sandeshgh/sandeshgh.github.io/content/project/generalization/index.md

 image:
   focal_point: Smart
 ---

+I believe that generalization, robustness and uncertainty are deeply related.
+I am particularly interested in understanding this relationship from the function space perspective.
+For example, what is the role of smoothness in each of these?
+How can we improve robustness and generalization of deep neural networks?
+How does that affect uncertainty estimation?

-We have worked to understand and improve generalization of deep neural networks, especially in the context of medical imaging applications.
+My previous works have tried to understand and improve generalization of deep neural networks in the context of medical imaging applications.
 We have proposed ideas from two perspectives:

 1) Generalization by addressing mismatch between training and test distribution

 2) Generalization by controlling complexity based on learning theory

+Currently, I am exploring the connections in more details, especially using tools from functional analysis and kernel methods.

 ## References